 Daughter was hired to work in a salon (eyebrows, eyelashes, makeup).
 Signed a "contract" and it said she was an independent contractor.
 Yet, she was paid an hourly wage, under complete control of her boss for hours, etc. My daughter did not pay any rent.
-She used the owners supplies.
-She was...
+She used the owners supplies....
 Read more »

 My husband and I were married in May 2019.
 When filing for our 2019 taxes I learned that my spouse has claimed “exempt“ on his payroll tax for the entire 2019.
 The result is over $13,000 in tax liability, when otherwise I would have been due a refund for my portion of overpayment of about $3500...
 Read more »